Azure/azure-sdk-for-python/sdk/servicebus/azure-servicebus/README.md

 queue_name = os.environ['SERVICE_BUS_QUEUE_NAME']
 session_id = os.environ['SERVICE_BUS_SESSION_ID']

-# Can also be called via "with AutoLockRenew() as renewer" to automate shutdown.
+# Can also be called via "with AutoLockRenew() as renewer" to automate closing.
 renewer = AutoLockRenew()
 with ServiceBusClient.from_connection_string(connstr) as client:
     with client.get_queue_session_receiver(queue_name, session_id=session_id) as receiver: